What is Autopilot Selling?

 Where can the restaurant find the service?

-The restaurant can find Autopilot Selling in admin, under the Kick-Starter section.
+The restaurant can find Autopilot Selling in Marketing Tools, under the Setup section.

 Autopilot campaigns available